 Visual reinforcement audiometry (VRA) - your child will sit in a chair and listen to the sounds that are presented.
 It’s a behavioural test that indicates your child’s hearing by reinforcing a reaction with a visual reward, for example, a toy or a lit up computer screen.
-It is designed for very young children aged 6 months to 2-3 years old.
+It is designed for very young children.

 Pure tone audiometry - often referred to as the sweep test, this test is similar to one an adult might have.
 A machine generates sounds at different volumes and frequencies, played through headphones, and your child is asked to press a button when these sounds are heard.
-This test measures the softest, or least audible, sound that your child can hear and is suitable for those aged 3 and above.
+This test measures the softest, or least audible, sound that your child can hear.

 Signs and symptoms of hearing loss in children